 • Participation with peers- Each student’s IEP must outline how the child will participate with nondisabled children.

 • Participation in state and district tests- IEPs must state whether the student will be participating in state and district testing.
-If they will, the IEP must also outline any modifications in the administration of these assessments that will be provided.
+If they will, the IEP must also outline any modifications in the administration of these assessments for students with autism that will be provided.

 • Dates, durations, and locations- The IEP must include the date when services will begin and how often each service will be provided, as well as what location they will occur in (i.e., special education classroom, general education classroom, speech-language pathologist’s office, etc.).